LEARNAcademy/devise_and_react_example/README.md

 ## TODO
 done - Create Apartment model
-Create Apartment API endpoint
+done - Create Apartment API endpoint done - Fetch List from Frontend done - The Create Apartment API endpint
-Fetch List from Frontend
+New Apartment Component
-Create an Apartment
+Reload Home after creating an apartment
 Delete apartment if logged in
 Edit apartment if logged in